-- A few days after treatment, the patient is given the stored stem cells, which are administered through a vein.
+- A few days after treatment, the person is given the stored stem cells, which are administered through a vein.
 This may take several hours.
-Patients may have a fever, chills, hives, shortness of breath, or a fall in blood pressure during the procedure.
+People may have a fever, chills, hives, shortness of breath, or a fall in blood pressure during the procedure.

-- The patient may be treated with granulocyte colony-stimulating factor after chemotherapy.
+- The person may be treated with granulocyte colony-stimulating factor after chemotherapy.
 The goal is to stimulate the growth of infection-fighting white blood cells.

-- The patient is kept in a protected environment to minimize infection.
-Patients who have received an allogeneic transplant may need blood cell replacement, nutritional support, and drugs to treat graft-versus host disease.
+- The person is kept in a protected environment to minimize infection.
+People who have received an allogeneic transplant may need blood cell replacement, nutritional support, and drugs to treat graft-versus host disease.
 They can usually leave the hospital within 3 to 5 weeks.

 Transplantation Side Effects and Complications

 Stem-cell transplantation is a serious and complex procedure that can cause many short- and long-term side effects and complications.

 Early side effects of transplantation are similar to chemotherapy and include nausea, vomiting, fatigue, mouth sores, and loss of appetite.
 Bleeding due to reduced platelets is a high risk during the first 4 weeks.